Cyber-Tiff/SQL-Query-Portfolio/README.md

 - **Fraudulent Transactions by Type**: Shows common fraud patterns.

 ## Tools Used:
-- AI tools (like ChatGPT) for drafting and refining queries.
 - Sample or dummy datasets to simulate real-world scenarios.

 ## Notes: